hculap/hiev-mind/README.md

 Hiev-Mind simulates an AI agent network in which:
 - **Execution Nodes** perform specialized tasks (e.g., arithmetic, reasoning, data analysis).
 - **Validation Nodes** assess the quality of responses using an Agent-as-a-Judge framework.
-- A **Managing Node** orchestrates the task delegation, dependency management, and result synthesis by:
+- **Managing Node** orchestrates the task delegation, dependency management, and result synthesis by:
   - Decomposing a complex task into subtasks.
   - Assigning suitable execution nodes based on task requirements.
   - Validating agent responses and iteratively refining outputs.